Kasai Portoenterostomy (Biliary Atresia)

 FIRST ASSISTANT: ***

-ANESTHESIA: General endotracheal, NGT placed
+ANESTHESIA: General endotracheal, OGT placed

 DESCRIPTION OF PROCEDURE: